-1. I think my positive attitude is one of my biggest assets, especially when it comes to a professional setting.
-In this industry, I've seen a lot of people in my position and other positions become burnt out and less likely to make sales or work well with the general customer base.
+1. I think my positive attitude is one of my biggest assets, especially in a professional setting.
+In this industry, I've seen many people in my position and other positions become burnt out and less likely to make sales or work well with the general customer base.
 When I come into work, I enter a completely different frame of mind.
-I know that for each and every hour I'm in this building, I'm setting an example for the company.
+I know that I'm setting an example for the company for every hour I'm in this building.
 I take care of my mental and physical health outside of work so that when I'm here, I'm at 100%.

 2. I’m very good at self-management and self-discipline.
 This is a high-stress industry, and I think it eventually becomes too easy to stop trying as hard to be the best one can be in this position.
 I know it can be easy to stop being as organized or good at management after a while.
-I strive to avoid this frame of mind and make organizing my work and managing my team the first priority.
+I strive to avoid this frame of mind and organize my work and manage my team as a priority.

 3. Communication is key to this role.
 I believe my communication skills, as demonstrated by this interview, are on point.
-Through being excellent at communication, I’m also quite good at dealing with coworker conflicts in a positive way as well as communicating needs for the product production with the appropriate teams.
+By being excellent at communication, I’m also quite good at dealing with coworker conflicts positively and communicating needs for the product production with the appropriate teams.
 I never leave anything up to assumptions, and thus my past projects have been relatively error-free and launched quickly.

 5. I have a great willingness to learn.
-I think many prospects may expect to be hired for this position and not continue to cultivate their skills, but that is a priority of mine.
+I think many prospects may expect to be hired for this position and not continue to cultivate their skills, but that is a priority.

-6. You may have noticed on my resume that the majority of my work history has been as a [insert position] while it is a role that has given me a great understanding of how [elements of the industry] work.
-In my previous roles, I was responsible for not only managing teams and tracking projects, but I was also responsible for overseeing business accounts and payroll.
+6. You may have noticed on my resume that most of my work history has been as a [insert position] while it is a role that has given me a great understanding of how [elements of the industry] work.
+In my previous roles, I was responsible for managing teams and tracking projects and was also responsible for overseeing business accounts and payroll.
 I also interacted with customer accounts and billing as well.
 I grew a deep understanding of the current environment for [industry] and can implement my experience in this position.
-I am confident that my work experience will be beneficial to this company and I am very happy to begin this new timeline in my career.
+I am confident that my work experience will benefit this company, and I am thrilled to begin this new timeline in my career.

-8. I don’t think many people in this position may have the commercial awareness or business acumen that I have.
+8. I don’t think many people in this position may have the commercial awareness or business acumen.
 I’ve been in this industry for a very long time, and I believe my ample experience has given me insight into the biggest and smallest aspects of how a company in this industry operates and succeeds.

 10. Not everyone can be a people person or a leader.
 As you can see by my resume, I’ve been in many successful leadership positions.
 I think management was what I was made for, and I’m excited to bring my leadership skills to this position.

-We hope this guide was extremely helpful for you in your upcoming interviews.
+We hope this guide was beneficial for you in your upcoming interviews.
 Remember to practice, stay focused, be patient and good things will follow.
 Which one of our examples was your favorite for answering this common interview question?

 Job Seeker FAQ